 The sculpture garden at Arsenale Nord is one of the best hidden attractions for the Biennale visitors.
 Even though I crossed the dock to Arsenale Nord many times for the Biennale exhibitions, I discovered it only for the first time in 2015.
 I just never wandered around as I wrongly assumed that the area to the right of the former warehouses was private and not accessbile.
 I guess not many other visitors of the Biennale are aware of this either and hence miss this hidden green oasis.
 On weekdays, you can also visit it for free via the Bacini vaporetto stop or via a walk on the metal walkway attached to the walls of the Arsenale.

 The garden is decorated with several modern art sculptures such as the ‘Man who measures the clouds’ of the Belgian artist Jan Fabre.
 If you love contemporary art, it’s certainly worth a visit.
-When I visited it, the garden looked neglected and some of the sculptures were overgrown.
-However, this created a special atmosphere and made it look like I found a hidden treasure.
-The garden is currently undergoing restoration.
-Make sure to check the progress of the project on your next visit to the Arsenale.
-The project is led by Antonietto Grandesso, who is a director at Thetis and member of the Wigwam Association.
+The garden has recently completely been restored.
+Make sure to check it on your next visit to the Arsenale.
+The project was led by Antonietto Grandesso, who is a director at Thetis and member of the Wigwam Association.

 DID YOU KNOW?
 The shipyard of the Arsenale used to be the largest industrial center in Europe.
 You can read more about its history in my post ‘The fascinating transformation behind the Arsenale walls’).